- Analysis of program performance and outcomes related to access, utilization, quality, costs, and satisfaction

 - Population Health

 Margo Rosenbach is an expert in evaluating the implementation and effectiveness of federal, state, and local programs to improve the health and health care of vulnerable populations.
-She serves as area leader for Mathematica’s portfolio of research in state health policy and disease control and prevention programs.
+She serves as director for Mathematica’s portfolio of research in state health policy and disease control and prevention programs.

 Rosenbach’s research interests include evaluation of community-based interventions to reduce health disparities and improve public health and well-being.
 She leads a project to provide technical assistance and analytic support to states on the collection, reporting, and use of the Core Sets of health care quality measures for children and adults enrolled in Medicaid and the Children’s Health Insurance Program (CHIP).
 Previously, she directed a national evaluation of Text4baby, a text messaging program to promote maternal and child health.
 She also directed a national evaluation of CHIP and was the principal investigator on an evaluation of the national Healthy Start program, an initiative to eliminate disparities in infant mortality.
 Her experience includes analysis of program performance and outcomes related to access, utilization, quality, costs, and satisfaction.